 The original Rambler’s bathtub style had lots of tumblehome, but it was in the form of a graceful arc, not the square-hipped blockiness of its successor.
 That also did nothing for its interior dimensions either.

-While the ten years from 1950 to 1960 brought significant increases in interior space, even for the new compacts that arrived in 1960, the Rambler was stuck inside its obsolete unibody structure, regardless of how well (or not) the AMC designers were trying to hide it from the outside.
+While the ten years from 1950 to 1960 brought significant increases in interior space, even for the new compacts that arrived in 1960, the Rambler was stuck inside its obsolete unibody structure, regardless of how well (or not) AMC designers were trying to hide it from the outside.
 This is a pretty cozy car; undoubtedly the smallest interior of any American car of the period.
 A Corvair feels spacious in comparison.

 And I liked the earlier simple but elegant dashboard better too, despite knowing it was “old”.
 Given kids’ predilection for everything new, this new Rambler was creating a serious dilemma for me.